 One-Winged Angel: Zetto.
 Twice.
 Then there's Ravenfreak, Racoon, Sojojo and Simdragon.
 All have been subject to the Virus Frags at one point or another, and each has taken on a different form when they utilized one.

-Audio Commentary: Niosi has released commentaries (meant to be synced up with their respective episodes) on his Soundcloud page.
+Audio Commentary: Niosi is releasing episode commentaries on his website.
 In addition to himself, they feature LittleKuriboh (voice of Nylocke), ShadyVox (sound designer and the voice of Alpha), D-Mac Double (assistant voice director and the voice of Rockoon), Kajetokun (composer), Crikeydave, Foolyguy, Heilos (background artists), and Blizooka (script supervisor).

 Break Up Make Up Scenario: This is an ongoing plot between Alpha, Kirbopher and Flamegirl.
 It started when they had an argument in Awaken the Beast, and it continued when they were shown to be avoiding each other in Minigame Madness, and Dragon Drama.
 The only part yet to happen yet is the part where they all make up.